What is stock photography?

 How is it organised?

-Currently I am using 11 agencies.
+Currently I am using over a dozen agencies.
 These vary from large and well established ones to small and growing businesses.
 The way they operate is as varied as the number of agencies.
 They all have different ways of doing things and their charging policies for buyers and the commissions they pay to contributors does vary widely.
 Most are based in the United States though some do have offices in Europe.

 I will only be talking about photographs but be aware that most do illustrations, sound and video.
 It is not all photography as the name implies.
 There are other formats.